skywalkgame/blog-post/content/docs/spring24/22_/_index.md

     <img src='wall_clock_time _result.PNG' width="800">
 </p>
 <p align="center">
-    (Fig8.
-Comparison between different editing methods and the wall clock time for a single edit)
+    Fig7.
+Comparison between different editing methods and the wall clock time for a single edit
 </p>
 The experiment was conducted on a single A100 GPU.
 Comparing the wall clock time for each editing method across 10 single edits, as shown in Fig8, Larimar was found to be approximately 4-10 times faster than the existing ROME and GRACE methods.
 Additionally, Larimar demonstrates the ability to address sequential edits, batch edits, and forgetting/deletion, which were not previously addressed in existing work.